 For people who are trying to lose weight, cutting back on alcohol—or cutting it out completely—can greatly improve results.
 It is no secret that alcohol can inhibit efforts to lose weight, but understanding the various ways in which it does this is crucial to making healthy and informed decisions.

 Assure Wellness Group can help you achieve your weight loss goals; educating our patients about the effects of alcohol consumption is fundamental to realizing these desires.
-Call us today or book an appointment with our medical weight loss doctor, or visit us.
-We serve patients from Chesapeake VA, Norfolk VA, Portsmouth VA, Suffolk VA, Virginia Beach VA, Foundation Park VA, Chevy Chase MD, Bethesda MD, Chillum MD, Brookmont MD, Somerset MD, Glen Echo MD, Alexandria VA, Hybla Valley VA Springfield VA, Franconia VA, Jacksonville NC, Half Moon NC, Piney Green NC, Pumpkin Center NC, and surrounding areas.
+For more information, please contact us or request an appointment online.
+We serve patients from Chesapeake VA, Norfolk VA, Portsmouth VA, Alexandria VA, Hybla Valley, Springfield, Jacksonville NC, Half Moon, Piney Green, Surf City NC, Sloop Point, Holly Ridge, and surrounding areas.